 “We’ve got to make it attractive for women,” Davis says.
 “As a whole, our company is sitting at about 17 percent women.
 But if we focus on our younger workers, that number is much bigger.
 These guys have been working alongside a lot more women.
 We’ve made it safer, we’ve made it cleaner, and we’ve improved the culture to be a more attractive place for women to work.”

-Kier Group launched initiatives to promote greater gender equality within the industry, such as the Balanced Business Network (BBN) and a Gender Strategy Group.
+Kier Group launched initiatives to promote greater gender equality within the industry, including a Gender Strategy Group.
 “Our Gender Strategy Group is composed of senior leaders and will aim to raise the profile, awareness, and understanding of the business drivers for greater gender diversity,” says Rebecca Heptinstall, Kier Group’s HR early careers project manager.
 “The BBN was initially started by people at Kier to look at leveling the playing field for women across our business, especially those in the frontline technical roles.
 We wanted to understand the challenges faced by women as being one of few in their functions and to take steps to make Kier more inclusive.”

 For houses to exist, there needs to be an industry of designers, engineers, and builders to design, engineer, and build them.
 And the industry needs people.
 Proactive initiatives like the Kier Group’s one-percent pledge can heighten awareness about the root causes of these issues and work toward solving them.
 If leaders in the field follow suit by reaching out to schools and communities, these efforts could bridge the gap and attract more young, skilled laborers into construction.

 Yes, construction may involve heavy lifting and physical labor.
 But there are so many opportunities to work on the engineering and design side of things—working with BIM technology to help build the infrastructure so desperately needed.
 The industry is diversifying; technology is changing the face of construction, and with help from industry leaders, these changes are being brought into the light.